TyStelmach/FixieBot/README.md

 FixieBot will respond to the following command:
 - `Ratio(#, #)`

-Ratio accpets to numbers as paramaters, this is your bike's chainring and cog sizes -- `Ratio(49, 17)` then FixieBot will return calculations to give you a gear ratio and information on your tire skidpatches.
+Ratio accepts two numbers as paramaters, this is your bike's chainring and cog sizes -- `Ratio(49, 17)` then FixieBot will return calculations to give you a gear ratio and information on your tire skidpatches.

 FixieBot can accept many ratios at once and will seperate out the response to accomodate them.
 For every `Ratio(#, #)` that is passed, it will calculate it.
 (See future improvments).